Skip to main content

 Camunda applications depend on a secondary storage backend to read workflow and decision data exported from the Zeebe engine.

-This storage layer can use either document databases or relational databases (RDBMS), depending on your requirements.
+This storage layer can use either a document-store backend or a relational database (RDBMS), depending on your requirements.

 For an architectural explanation of how secondary storage fits into Camunda 8, see the